 I was recently at the grocery store and noticed the endless array of Halloween candy on the shelves.
 My kids get plenty of candy on Halloween between trick or treating and class parties.
 In the past, I have added to the candy giveaway, but this year I wanted to give classmates and trick or treaters something different.
-But what can you give kids for Halloween that will be cool and won’t break the bank?
+But what can you give kids for Halloween that will be cool and won't break the bank?
 I came across the answer in my supply closet where I keep lots of used crayons.
-That’s it!
+That's it!
 I certainly had enough to make some fun molded Halloween crayons.
-I’m going to show you How to Make Crayons for Halloween to use with your kids or give out on Halloween night.
+I'm going to show you How to Make Crayons for Halloween to use with your kids or give out on Halloween night.
+If your kids love to color, check out how easy it is to make this Crayon Roll Craft.

 If you plan to give these out to kids, you can place 4-5 in small see through plastic bag.
 Please be sure to label the bag as containing crayons and let parents know as some kids might think they are candy.